Skip to contents

 The parameters are:

 • disease_progression_rates: A named vector specifying the progression rates from EE to II and from II to RR (i.e. waiting times).
+The rates determine the expected time spent in each state).

 # Hyper parameters

-compartment_structure <- c("E" = 2L, "I" = 1L, "R" = 1L)
+compartment_structure <- c("E" = 2L, "I" = 1L, "R" = 2L)

 # Parameters